PEUGEOT 208 REVIEW

 Not that it feels slow, it doesn't; on the open road it will happily sit on the legal limit like any modern light hatch, and you don't feel you're wringing its neck getting away from the line or when working through the hills.

 But, with just 60kW and 118Nm to call on, and a 0-100km/h sprint time of 13.9 seconds, it's no fireball.
-Its most noticeable limitation however is torque deficit where you'd normally want it for overtaking or pulling quickly out of a corner.
+Its most noticeable limitation however is the torque deficit; there is not much there for overtaking or for pulling quickly out of a corner.

 To compensate, if you want to hustle things along, you've got to be prepared to row it through the five-speed box (which isn't necessarily a bad thing, it's got a nice shift action through a well-defined 'gate').